ansys/pymapdl/doc/source/contribution_and_api/unit_testing.rst

 and verify that the changes are the expected in the implementation.

 Unit tests are in the ``tests`` directory inside this repository.
-All the tests that you'll find in this  directory are not Unit tests.
-Some of them are Integration tests.
-The difference between an Unit test and an Integration one  is that the Integration tests will test several units of the code and ensure that they work together.
+All the tests that you will find in this  directory are not unit tests.
+Some of them are integration tests.
+The difference between a unit test and an integration one is that integration tests will test several units of the code and ensure that they work together.

 To verify that all the code is properly tested, `Codecov <https://github.com/codecov>`_